 Our Cognitive-Behavioral Relationship with Junk Food — Interoceptive Awareness to the Rescue?

-Our Diet-Mental Health Relationship is complex.
-When it comes to taking control of our dietary intake patterns (from the inside out) and making conscious decisions to support our mood and psychological health, research shows that increasing something called our Interoceptive Awareness (IA) is a great place to start.1
+Our diet-mental health relationship (DMHR) is complex.
+When it comes to taking control of our dietary intake patterns (from the inside out) and making conscious decisions to support our mood and psychological health, research shows that increasing something called our Interoceptive Awareness (IA) is a great place to start (Herbert et al., 2013).

 Many people know intuitively that eating unhealthy junk foods can lead them on a path to making more unhealthy food choices, but research is beginning to reveal the complex cognitive-behavioral processes showing us why.
-An increasing number of studies reveal that consuming processed sugary foods high in fat and sugar leads to changes in our brain’s cognitive-behavioral processes that change our brain function and influence us to eat more high fat/high sugar (HFHS) foods2.
+An increasing number of studies reveal that consuming processed sugary foods high in fat and sugar leads to changes in our brain’s cognitive-behavioral processes that change our brain function and influence us to eat more high fat/high sugar (HFHS) foods (Stevenson et al., 2020).
 This and other “reward-based” processes create “neuroadaptations” in our brain that further influence our eating behaviors and reinforce our food choices.

 This study, which was the first to demonstrate a causal role in the ability of a HFHS to directly affect hippocampal functioning, shows that the cognitive processes affected resulted in impaired appetite control, leading to an increased desire to consume HFHS foods —even when full.
 It turns out that in this same study, those who were eating the junk food addition in their diet performed worse on tests of learning and memory — processes of cognition that are controlled by the hippocampus.